How to Research Genealogy In 20 Minutes a Day

 (Thanks, Emma, for asking what many of us have been struggling with!)

-We all desire to to be efficient AND productive researchers.
+We all desire to be efficient, successful AND productive researchers.
+We want to find our ancestors and we don’t want to waste time doing it.
 To do that, we need a plan!

 The most successful plan for short bursts of research is the one you consistently perform.